Students

 Route: Rockies

-Maanas is a third-year biomedical engineering student and hopes to enroll in a M.D./Ph.D. program after graduating.
+Maanas is a third-year biomedical engineering student and hopes to enroll in an M.D./Ph.D. program after graduating.
 Specifically, he specializes in conducting tissue engineering and regenerative medicine with a focus on cardiovascular medicine and glioblastoma multiforme.
 In his spare time, Maanas enjoys playing volleyball.

 Nikita Kakkad